oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/create-database-custom-image/create-database-custom-image.md

 ### Objectives

--   After completing this lab, you should be able to create a custom database software image using the OCI Console.
+-   After completing this lab, you should be able to create application and database custom image using the OCI Console.

 ### Prerequisites